lopomaster/fcm_travel_challenge/README.md

 ## Description

-This application processes a text file containing flight, train, bus, and accommodation reservations, and generates organized trips based on logical connections between segments.
+This application processes a text file containing flight, train, bus travels and hotel or apartment reservations and generates organized trips based on logical connections between segments.

 ## Features